In this article, I will show you how you can start your WordPress Blog on SiteGround one of the best-shared hosting services that you can find.

 - Social Share: Sassy Social Share

 - Cache: WP Super Cache

 - Backup: UpDraft Plus ( Check this Video for Setup)

 This are the essential plugins that you can use for the start, in function of your needs you can choose more.

 Video with How to Start a WordPress Blog on SiteGround

 Other hosting alternatives to SiteGround

-In case you are a beginner, the SiteGround is the perfect host for you as it comes with everything without doing any effort.
+In case you are a beginner, then SiteGround is the perfect host for you as it comes with everything without doing any effort.
 If you are a more technical person and you may want to experiment more and learn new things then you can try a VPS hosting where you have your own server.
 There you have the liberty to do whatever you want, but it comes with a cost ( you need to do it yourself).
-The prices is smaller then SiteGround and the performance better if you know what you are doing.
-You can start with only 5$ and have several web sites hosted.
+The price is smaller than SiteGround and the performance better if you know what you are doing.
+You can start with only 5$ and have several websites hosted.
 A service like this is called DigitalOcean

 You can check the review here: DigitalOcean Review